The Complete Microsoft PowerPoint Slide Master tutorial

 When you choose names for the layouts, it’s always important to agree them with your client, in order to be sure that they will be meaningful, and therefore of help for those who will need to use them.

 In order to name a layout in the Slide Master, you need to right click on the layout you want to edit:

-Now choose Rename layout and type the name you chose.
+The final step of my Microsoft PowerPoint Slide Master tutorial is to Rename the layout and type the name you chose.

 Conclusion – Microsoft PowerPoint Slide Master tutorial

 In this Microsoft PowerPoint Slide Master tutorial we saw that the Microsoft PowerPoint Slide Master is probably the most powerful tool you can leverage to reduce the time spent formatting your slides.
 It might take more time in the beginning because you won’t go straight away to work on the presentation, but you’ll dedicate some time to set up, but trust me, you’ll be grateful the whole time you’re doing your presentation.